What If I Can't Pay My Taxes?

 It is the quickest payment plan to obtain.
 It is for taxpayers who owe less than $10,000 and can pay back the entire amount in three years.
 The IRS guarantees it with a few qualifications to meet.

-This installment agreement is for taxpayers who owe $100,000 or less.
-It allows you to pay off your taxes owed in up to 84 months.
-If you owe less than $50,000, you can apply online.
+This installment agreement is for taxpayers who owe $50,000 or less.
+It allows you to pay off your taxes owed in up to 72 months.
+You can apply online.
 Otherwise, you need to call the IRS directly, work with a tax professional, or fill out form 9465 and mail it to the IRS.

-If you owe $100,000 or more, you will probably have to either pay down the balance or verify financial information to obtain an installment agreement above $100,000.
+If you owe $250,000 or more, you will probably have to either pay down the balance or verify financial information to obtain an installment agreement.
 To qualify, you have to provide detailed financial statements to the IRS.
 The agency wants to verify that you can make payments as scheduled.

 If you can’t afford the minimum monthly payment on an installment agreement above, you may look into a partial payment installment agreement (PPIA).
 With this resolution, you make monthly IRS payments based on what you can afford to pay.
 If the taxes owed for a particular tax year is not paid off before the date the IRS can no longer legally collect (aka CSED date), the tax amount owed falls off.
 You must submit detailed financial records to qualify.